jauninb/advanced-secure-kube-toolchain/README.md

 - Key Protect service instance can not have space/blank in its name
 - Key ID/alias name in Key Protect should not have name longer than 50 char - https://cloud.ibm.com/apidocs/key-protect#create-a-new-key
-- Initialization of DCT for a namespace perform both the root key and repository initialization, this needs to be revisited to simplify multiple images signing in the same namespace
+- Initialization of DCT for a namespace perform both the root key and repository initialization, this needs to be revisited to simplify multiple images signing in the same namespace (and also to possibly reuse pem/pub keys inside namespace for different images signing)

 ---
 ### Learn more